mes

 Batch genealogy

 Click any finished product and see its complete genealogy: every raw material lot that went into it, every piece of equipment it touched, every operator who worked on it, every environmental condition it experienced, every test result from QC.
 Forward traceability works too: click any raw material lot and see every batch that used it, every product that contains it.
 When a supplier issues a recall notice at 3pm, you know by 3:05pm which batches are affected.
-When a customer reports a quality issue, you can trace back to exact conditions—not "around January" but "Lot FP-2024-041, manufactured 2024-01-15, using API lot RM-892 from Acme, mixed on equipment MX-001 for 2 hours at 200 RPM."
-This isn't archaeology—it's a query.
+When a customer reports a quality issue, you can trace back to exact conditions.
+Not "around January" but "Lot FP-2024-041, manufactured 2024-01-15, using API lot RM-892 from Acme, mixed on equipment MX-001 for 2 hours at 200 RPM."
+This isn't archaeology.
+It's a query.

 One platform, GxP compliance by architecture

 Because your MES lives on the same platform as your LIMS and QMS, the handoffs that create delays in traditional systems don't exist.
-QC results from the LIMS appear directly in the batch record as testing completes—no waiting for someone to email a spreadsheet.
+QC results from the LIMS appear directly in the batch record as testing completes.
+No waiting for someone to email a spreadsheet.
 Deviations open in the QMS directly from the manufacturing step that triggered them, with full context captured automatically.
 For batch release, all the information needed to make a release decision is in one place.

-21 CFR Part 11 and EU Annex 11 compliance isn't a feature to add—it's an architecture to build on.
+21 CFR Part 11 and EU Annex 11 compliance isn't a feature to add.
+It's an architecture to build on.
 Every signature requires two-component authentication with re-authentication at the moment of signing.
-The signature captures who signed, when they signed, and what they were signing—the exact record state at signature time.
+The signature captures who signed, when they signed, and what they were signing.
+The exact record state at signature time.
 The meaning of the signature is explicit: "I performed this step" differs from "I verified this step" differs from "I approved this batch."
-Signatures are linked to training records and role assignments—an operator can sign that they performed a step but cannot sign that they verified it unless they have the verifier role.
+Signatures are linked to training records and role assignments.
+An operator can sign that they performed a step but cannot sign that they verified it unless they have the verifier role.

-The audit trail is immutable by design—ALCOA+ compliant from architecture, not policy.
+The audit trail is immutable by design.
+ALCOA+ compliant from architecture, not policy.
 Every action in the system is logged with user, server timestamp, and before/after values.
 You cannot delete audit trail entries.
 You cannot modify them.
 There is no "admin override" that bypasses the audit trail.
 Data is encrypted in transit and at rest, with SOC 2 Type II certification and records retained for a minimum of three years beyond your subscription.

 Implementation that respects reality

 Timing matters.
-If you're in early-stage R&D or Phase 1 with infrequent batches and constantly changing processes, an MES might constrain you—stick to a flexible ELN and paper until your process stabilizes.
+If you're in early-stage R&D or Phase 1 with infrequent batches and constantly changing processes, an MES might constrain you.
+Stick to a flexible ELN and paper until your process stabilizes.
 If you're entering Phase 3 or commercial launch, implementing an MES during a pivotal trial is high-risk.
 The sweet spot is Phase 2 or early Phase 3: your process is stabilizing, your volume is increasing, and you need to lock down compliance before commercialization.

-You've seen the legacy MES implementations—eighteen-month timelines that stretch to three years, budgets that double, go-lives pushed quarter after quarter.
+You've seen the legacy MES implementations.
+Eighteen-month timelines that stretch to three years, budgets that double, go-lives pushed quarter after quarter.
 Seal works differently.
-You start by digitizing a single unit operation—weigh and dispense, perhaps, or a critical filling step.
+You start by digitizing a single unit operation.
+Weigh and dispense, perhaps, or a critical filling step.
 Within days, not months, your operators execute that step digitally.
 Your QA team sees what review by exception actually looks like.
 You validate one workflow, not an entire system.
 You see the value before you've bet the company on it.

 Converting paper batch records to digital workflows shouldn't mean re-typing every step.
-Drop your existing master batch records—Word documents, PDFs, even scanned paper—and AI extracts the structure.
+Drop your existing master batch records.
+Word documents, PDFs, even scanned paper.
+And AI extracts the structure.
 A 50-page paper MBR becomes a structured digital workflow in hours, not weeks.
 AI identifies unit operations, process parameters, material requirements, equipment specifications, and verification steps.
 Drop your process validation reports and AI extracts the proven acceptable ranges.
 The pattern is consistent: AI extracts, you review the changeset, approved data enters the system.
-Your process experts validate the extraction—they're not typing it.
+Your process experts validate the extraction.
+They're not typing it.

 Every batch your team runs today generates data that could drive faster release, fewer deviations, and better process understanding.
 Paper buries that data in binders.
 Legacy EBR systems trap it in rigid forms.
 Seal liberates it.
 Your process, digitized.
 Your compliance, enforced.
 Your data, accessible.
 Your team, focused on what matters.